jabranr/fetchwitter/README.md

 ### How it works?

-Once a valid instance of Fetchwitter is created, it automatically goes through an [App-Only Authentication](https://dev.twitter.com/docs/auth/application-only-auth) and gets a valid `access_token` from Twiiter API.
+Once a valid instance of Fetchwitter is created, it automatically goes through an [App-Only Authentication](https://dev.twitter.com/docs/auth/application-only-auth) and gets a valid `access_token` from Twitter API.
 The method will throw an Exception in case of any missing parameters or returns error message from API in JSON format otherwise.

 Following methods are available for a valid and successfully established connection with API.